cms-hh/inference_tools/docs/content/datacard_manipulation.md

 # (note the quotes)
 > plot_datacard_shapes.py datacard.txt '*,S,*'

-# plot all systematic shapes of all backgrounds in a certain datacard bin
+# plot all systematic shapes of two stacked processes in all bins
 # (note the quotes)
-> plot_datacard_shapes.py datacard.txt 'ee_2018,B,*'
+> plot_datacard_shapes.py datacard.txt --stack '*,ttbar+singlet,*'

 positional arguments:
   DATACARD              the datacard to read BIN,PROCESS[,SYSTEMATIC]
-                        rules defining which shapes to plot; 'BIN' and 'PROCESS' support patterns with prepending '!'
-                        negating their meaning; special process names are 'S', 'B', and 'SB' which are interpreted as combined signal, background, and signal+background; when no
+                        rules defining which shapes to plot; 'BIN', 'PROCESS' and 'SYSTEMATIC' support patterns where a prepended '!' negates their meaning; special process names are 'S', 'B', and 'SB' which are interpreted as combined signal, background, and signal+background; multiple
-                        'SYSTEMATIC' is given, only nominal shapes are plotted; patterns are supported with special
+                        process patterns can be concatenated with '+'; when no 'SYSTEMATIC' is given, only nominal shapes are plotted; special systematic names 'S' and 'R' are interpreted as all shape and all rate systematics;
-                        systematic names 'S' and 'R' being interpreted as all shape and all rate systematics; this parameter also supports files that contain the rules in the described format line by line
+                        this parameter also supports files that contain the rules in the described format line by line

 optional arguments:
-  -h, --help            show this help message and exit --directory DIRECTORY, -d DIRECTORY
+  -h, --help            show this help message and exit --stack, -s           instead of creating separate plots per process machted
+                        by a rule, stack distributions and create a single plot
+  --directory DIRECTORY, -d DIRECTORY
-                        directory in which produced plots are saved; defaults to the current directory --nom-format NOM_FORMAT, -n NOM_FORMAT
+                        directory in which produced plots are saved; defaults to the current directory --nom-format NOM_FORMAT
-                        format for created files when plotting only nominal shapes; default: {bin}__{process}.pdf --syst-format SYST_FORMAT, -s SYST_FORMAT
+                        format for created files when plotting only nominal shapes; default: {bin}__{process}.pdf --syst-format SYST_FORMAT
                         format for created files when plotting only nominal shapes; default: {bin}__{process}__{syst}.pdf --mass MASS, -m MASS  mass hypothesis; default: 125